awsdocs/amazon-dynamodb-developer-guide/doc_source/ql-reference.multiplestatements.transactions.md

 ***statement***
 \(Required\) A PartiQL for DynamoDB supported statement\.
-The entire transaction must consist of either read statements or write statements; you cannot mix both in one transaction\.
+The entire transaction must consist of either read statements or write statements\.
+You can't mix both in one transaction\.

 ***parametertype***
 \(Optional\) A DynamoDB type, if parameters were used when specifying the PartiQL statement\.